When Declaring Bankruptcy – Can I travel overseas?

-It is possible to have your business debts cleared along with your personal debts, and at Bankruptcy Experts we can help you to do this.
-Bankruptcy in Australia is generally applicable only to individuals, however, if you are a Sole Trader, some of the business debts can be removed.
-The rules become more complex if you are in a Partnership or trading through a Trust or a Company, however, you do have options which we can guide you through.
+It is possible to have your business debts cleared together with your personal debts, and at Bankruptcy Tennant Creek we can assist you to do this.
+Bankruptcy in the Northern Territory is usually applicable only to individuals, however, if you are a Sole Trader, some of the business debts can be eliminated.
+The rules become more complicated if you are in a Partnership or trading through a Trust or a Company, however, you do have choices which we can help you through.

-Be aware, there are a number of regulations and knock-on effects with this process, so please contact us on 1300 795 575 if you are considering this.
+Be aware, there are a number of regulations and domino effects with this process, so please call us on 1300 795 575 if you are considering this.

-If you are considering liquidating your business to clear your business debt, we strongly advise you to speak with us before you decide.
+If you are thinking about liquidating your business to clear your business debt, we strongly encourage you to talk to us before you decide..